F5Networks/f5-declarative-onboarding/docs/prereqs.rst

 The following are prerequisites for using F5 Declarative Onboarding:

+- Domain name resolution is used anywhere the declaration accepts a hostname.
+DO makes sure that any hostnames are resolvable and fails if they are not.
+The exception is deviceGroup.members, which do not require hostname resolution as they have been added to the trust.

 - You must have an existing BIG-IP device with a management IP address.

 - The BIG-IP must be running version 13.1.0 or later.